yuyoyuppe/ckvs/README.md

 +-----------------------------------------------------------------------------------------------+
 ```
 ### Huge Page

 ```
 +---------------------------------------------------------------------------------------------+
 | contiguous binary data, bulk-allocated from the Free Page Stack, so max size                |
 |  of huge binary object = sizeof(page) * (extend_granularity - 1)                            |
 +---------------------------------------------------------------------------------------------+
+Note: First 4 bytes of the First Huge Page contain expiration timestamp as needed
 ```

 ### Expiration design

-1. extend type mask to also contain info if the key/value in the slotted storage is also appended by timestamp
-- pros: smaller size overhead when the % of expiring values are small
+-  minimal size overhead
-- cons: we're *forced* to lazily remove expired values, need GC to compact
+-  we're *forced* to lazily remove expired values, need GC to compact
-2. separate B+-tree: keys are timestamps, values are *common* keys.
-- pros: fast traversal from leaf to leaf(since they store next sibling pointer)
-- cons: possibly big overhead on huge keys duplication
+- we could also remove expired on merge and set a corresponding flag in metadata

 # Perf tests
 - All times are wall clock time.